The Complexity of our School District

 High Population and City Dynamic

-- According to our records, the Burlington School District currently has 3935 students enrolled.
-This compares to 2672 in South Burlington and 859 in Winooski (AOE Enrollment Report, 2016-17).
+According to our records, the Burlington School District currently has 3263 students enrolled.
+This compares to 2847 in South Burlington and 870 in Winooski (AOE Enrollment Reports).

-- We have 1758 students or 44.67% of our students receiving free or reduced lunch.
-This compares to a 30% Chittenden County average (NCES National Statistics 2014-15).
-Currently, with a population of 924, at Burlington High School we have 45.3% of students eligible.
+We have 1634 students, or 50% of our students, who are eligible to receive free or reduced lunch.
+Currently, with a population of 930, at Burlington High School we have 47% of students eligible.

 English Language Learning